truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 #### The TOR Alternative

 So the *entire business*, suppliers to customers, has to be on blockchain.
 But **it must avoid relying on reusable human-input**, ie *no labor*.
-But if the laborers are going to be the owners, they would certainly be better off starting [an independent business on TOR](https://en.wikipedia.org/wiki/Silk_Road_%28marketplace%29) (and, perhaps, jointly contributing to the open source libraries upon which they jointly depend).
+If, instead, the laborers are going to be the owners, such laboers don't need to bother writing any code, they can simply start [an independent business on TOR](https://en.wikipedia.org/wiki/Silk_Road_%28marketplace%29) (and, perhaps, jointly contributing to any open source libraries upon which they jointly depend).
 There are no incentive problems, or software bugs, at all, if the business-owner is making all of the administrative decisions directly!

 ### The Money Calculator is good for...a Casino?